Like the 2009 Toyota FJ Cruiser, the Jeep Wrangler and Nissan Xterra are SUVs that attract customers because of their off-road prowess and styling.

 Which style best suits you is a matter of personal taste.

 The Xterra’s interior is much roomier and more versatile than the FJ’s, which has an especially cramped backseat.

-Although it’s not much more expensive, the 2008 Toyota FJ Cruiser feels like a more expensive vehicle inside and out, which may give it an advantage over the Xterra.
+Although it doesn't cost much more, the 2009 Toyota FJ Cruiser feels like a more expensive vehicle inside and out, which may give it an advantage over the Xterra.

 Get FREE Dealer Quotes

 |2009 Toyota FJ CruiserBrowse Used Listings||2008 Jeep WranglerBrowse Used Listings||2008 Nissan XterraBrowse Used Listings|